adnanali17official/react-table-lite/README.md

 searchBy    | Array | Array of string which matches the headers for searching data in table body |
 download    | Boolean | Pass ‘true’ to enable download csv button |
-fileName    | String | String used as default filename for csv files when downloading noDataMessage   | String | String used for 'No data' message. limit       | Integer | Limit number of rows to display at a time containerStyle | Style  | Style object for parent container headerStyle | Style  | Style object for table header rowStyle    | Style  | Style object for table rows dataStyle   | Style  | Style object for table cells showActions | Boolean | Enable to show actions column actionTypes | Array | Name of action to enable and show array of string. onRowDelete | callback | Callback function on row delete. onRowEdit   | callback | Callback function on row edit. onRowView   | callback | Callback function on row view.
+fileName    | String | String used as default filename for csv files when downloading noDataMessage   | String | String used for 'No data' message limit       | Integer | Limit number of rows to display at a time containerStyle | Style  | Style object for parent container headerStyle | Style  | Style object for table header rowStyle    | Style  | Style object for table rows dataStyle   | Style  | Style object for table cells showActions | Boolean | Enable to show actions column actionTypes | Array | Name of action to enable and show array of string onRowDelete | callback | Callback function on row delete onRowEdit   | callback | Callback function on row edit onRowView   | callback | Callback function on row view

 ### CSS Classes: